noahlange/gecs/README.md

 }
 ```

-A major footgun here is that the types of entities with removed components will not change, so unless you're paying close attention, you may find yourself accessing a non-existent component.
-Of course, the entity won't appear in future queries with that component, so you only need to watch out for the duration of the system.
+A major footgun here is that the types of entities with removed components will not change during the current system's `tick()`.
+Unless you're paying close attention, you may find yourself accessing a non-existent component.

 ```typescript
 for (const entity of ctx.query.components(A, B)) {